nocapro/tool-generation-protocol/dev-docs/repomix.md

  * Converts a TGP ToolSet into a format compatible with the Vercel AI SDK (Core).
  *
  * @param tools The TGP ToolSet (from tgpTools(kernel))
- * @returns An object compatible with the `tools` parameter of `generateText` */ export function formatTools(tools: ToolSet) {
+ * @returns An object structurally compatible with the `tools` parameter of `generateText`.
-  // Vercel AI SDK Core accepts tools as an object where keys are names
-  // and values have { description, parameters, execute }.
-  // TGP tools already match this signature largely, but we ensure strict typing here. return tools;
+ */
+export function formatTools(tools: ToolSet) {
+  // TGP's AgentTool interface is designed to be structurally compatible
+  // with Vercel AI SDK's CoreTool interface.
+  // We return identity here, but explicit validation/adapter logic can be added if interfaces diverge. return tools;
 }